U.S. moves to cut Huawei off from global chip suppliers as China eyes retaliation

 "This action puts America first, American companies first, and American national security first," a senior Commerce Department official told reporters in a telephone briefing on Friday.
 Huawei, the world's top telecoms equipment maker, did not respond to a request for comment.

-News of the move against the firm hit European stocks as traders sold into the day's gains, while shares of chip equipment makers like Lam Research and KLA Corp fell around 5 and 3 percent, respectively, in U.S. trading.
+News of the move against the firm hit European stocks as traders sold into the day's gains, while shares of chip equipment makers such as Lam Research and KLA Corp fell around 5% and 3%, respectively, in U.S. trading.
 The reaction from China was swift, with a report on Friday by China's Global Times saying Beijing was ready to put U.S. companies on an "unreliable entity list," as part of countermeasures in response to the new limits on Huawei.

 TSMC said on Friday it is "following the U.S. export rule change closely" and working with outside counsel to "conduct legal analysis and ensure a comprehensive examination and interpretation of these rules."
 The department said the rule is aimed at preventing Huawei from continuing to "undermine" its status as a blacklisted company, meaning suppliers of U.S.-made sophisticated technology must seek a U.S. government license before selling to it.